joseph-abell/york-oratory/content/pages/visitor-information.md

 ---
-title: Visitor's Information
+title: Visitor Information
 date: 2019-07-30T12:31:48.522Z
-description: Opening Times for St Joseph's and St Wilfrid's
+description: Opening Times and Visitor Information for St Joseph's and St Wilfrid's
 ---
 St Wilfrid's is open every day of the week for most of the day.
 The approximate times are as follows: